 Finding information about the number of Laboratory Acquired Infections (LAIs) and other laboratory injuries in the United States is difficult.
 Not all events are reported, and of those that are reported at the facility level, only some are required to be reported to national agencies.
 The CDC reports cites four studies that collectively identified 4,079 LAIs resulting in 168 deaths occurring between 1930 and 1978.
 Again, those are just the reported occurrences, and the data says nothing about other injuries in the lab such as slips, trips, and falls, or lacerations.

 The Bureau of Labor Statistics (BLS) provides benchmark injury and exposure data for clinical laboratories, but this information too, is limited to that which is reported.
-That said, the information may still be used to compare your lab’s reportable injury data to labs across the nation.
+That said, the information may still be used to compare your lab’s reportable injury data to labs across the nation reported to Dallas injury law firm.
 This can provide one form of assessing your overall lab safety.

-The BLS provides annual clinical lab workplace injury data in the form of a rate.
+The BLS provides annual clinical lab workplace injury data by David Glenn in the form of a rate.
 That rate is obtained via a calculation:

 (Number of injuries and illnesses X 200,000) / Employee hours worked = Incidence rate